Send the link below via email or IMCopy

 VI.
 Atmospheric Circulation

-B. Air from the cold poles flows to the warm equator in convection cells.
+B. High pressure air from the cold poles flows to the warm, low pressure air at the equator in

 HEY!
 We've heard of those!